d3040/the_beavers_hut/docs/source/python/py4e/py4e.md

 	SELECT COUNT(*) FROM Counts #Counts the rows in the table Users

 	## DESIGNIING A DATA MODEL
+		- Draw a picture of the data objects for the app and then figure out how to represent the objects and their relationships.
+            - start creating the table of the thing that is the most essential.
+            - Convert the logical model into a physical model Table
+                - Primary key: a unique number (end point of the arrow).
+                - Logical key: we might use it in a ORDER BY clause or a WHERE clause.
+                - Foreing key: starting point of the arrow.
+Naming the object_id as the Foreing Key (FK) is a convention.
         - Basic rule: don't put the same string data in twice.
 Use a relationship instead.
 		- Is this column an object or an attribute of another object?
 		- Once we define objects, we need to define the relationships between objects.

+    ### Data Model

+    * Every model starts with a schema and a contract.

 	## Representing a Data Model in tables
 		- Primary key: unique number (in all the tables), use to look up a particular row in a table very quickly
 		- Logical key: "we might use this attribute in a where/order clause"
 		- Foreign key: connection to another table
-		- Ruby on rails name convention
+		- Ruby on rails name convention (name_id)
 		- Use integers as primary keys
 		- Model each "object" inthe application as one or more tables
 		- Never repeat string data in more than one table in a data model